14 Pregnancy Essentials You Didn’t Know You Needed

 We recommend Healthy Mama brand prenatals.
 It comes in a combo pack with the multi-vitamin that contains all the vitamins and minerals your body needs to grow a baby plus a DHA soft gel for baby’s healthy brain and eye development.
 The pills are designed to be easy to swallow and taken only once a day.
 This may not seem like a big deal, but often pregnant women have trouble taking pills.
 So it can be really miserable if you have to take a handful multiple times a day.
 Healthy Mama carries a whole range of products to help you through various discomforts of your pregnancy.

 There are many pregnancy journal options available.
 The one I used for my first — and only real — journaling experience was The Pregnancy Journal: A Day-to-Day Guide to a Healthy and Happy Pregnancy.
 I liked it because much of it was like filling out a form otherwise I would have completely forgotten to chart some of the details.
-Plus, it offered what was happening on the inside with the baby that I couldn’t see on a day to day basis.
+Plus, it offered what was happening on the inside with the baby that I couldn’t see on a day timgo day basis.
+Remember mom brain starts during pregnancy and continues through parenting so get this pregnancy essential so you can remember… years down the line when it’s nice to reminisce.

 Quite frankly way back then I didn’t think about needing special skin care and I didn’t hear anything about it during my pregnancies.
 It may be because I was already using organic products and no make up.
 Nowadays there are several brands like Belli and Mama Mio that cater to pregnant women and their skin care needs.
 We were just introduced to this natural, homemade skin care by Ola Cré great for new mamas and babies.